Qumulo/filelock/README.md

 5. **Setting Polling Interval:**

     By default, the script polls for notifications every 15 seconds.
-This can be adjusted using the `--interval` option.
+This can be adjusted using the `--interval` option, including "0" which locks the file immediately.

     ```bash
     ./qfs_filelock.py --directory-path <DIRECTORY_PATH> --config-file <CONFIG_FILE_PATH> --interval 30